Modern veterinary care is not inexpensive.

 Top strategy for doing so: Close the door on your cat's wandering.

 A lot of cat lovers hate hearing this.
 They've always let their cats roam, and they're reluctant to change.
 A free-roaming cat seems easier to care for, especially if the outdoors serves as a litter box (a policy that's never fair to or popular with the neighbors).

--- Dump the yearly shots.
-Since the rise of cancer deaths that can be attributed to vaccines, the emphasis has shifted away from automatic annual combination boosters to tailoring the kind and frequency of vaccines to an individual cat.
+-- No more yearly shots.
+The emphasis has shifted away from automatic annual combination boosters to tailoring the kind and frequency of vaccines to an individual cat.
 Some vaccines are now given at longer intervals -- every three years is common -- and some are not given at all to cats who are not at high risk for a particular disease.

 Five tips for nine lives, all of them guaranteed to save you money and spare your cat.
 You can't beat that!